-Survivor pension: The widow(er) receives 60% of the pension the deceased received or was eligible to receive.
+Spouse's pension: 60% of the old-age or disability pension the deceased received or was entitled to receive is paid to the widow(er).
 The pension for a divorced or separated spouse is calculated according to the number of pension points acquired by the deceased while he or she lived with the surviving spouse.

-The survivor's pension ceases on remarriage or cohabitation.
+The spouse's pension ceases on remarriage or cohabitation.

-Orphan's pension: Each half orphan receives 25% of the pension the deceased received or was eligible to receive.
-Each full orphan receives 50% of the deceased's pension (50% of the highest pension if both parents were pensioners).
+Orphan's pension: 25% of the old-age or disability pension the deceased received or was entitled to receive is paid to each orphan.
+50% of the deceased's pension (50% of the highest pension if both parents were pensioners) is paid to each full orphan.